 Certain supplies of goods and services to businesses in other EU Member States can be zero-rated for VAT purposes.
 This is conditional on the trader being able to demonstrate that the goods or services have been supplied to a VAT registered trader in another Member State.

 For this reason, every VAT-registered business in Ireland which supplies goods or services to a VAT-registered business in another EU country must submit a VIES return on a monthly or quarterly basis.
-Up until 2009, only goods were included on the VIES return.
-From 1 January 2010, services were added to the VIES return requirements.

 There is no minimum threshold.
 Once you supply goods or services to a business customer, no matter what the euro amount, you need to complete a VIES return.
 The only exceptions are supplies of services which are exempt from VAT according to the rules in the customer’s Member State, and of course, supplies to private customers.